nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

   </extension>
 ```

-Note the 'specific-contribution' name of the contribution that needs to be set in `nuxeo.conf` through the variable:
+Note the `specific-contribution` name of the contribution that needs to be set in `nuxeo.conf` through the variable:

 ```
 nuxeo.ai.similar.content.configuration.id=specific-contribution
 ```

 There are two ways to detect the similar documents:

-- Via a complete re-index of the repository through Nuxeo Insight
+- Via a complete re-index of the repository through Nuxeo Insight.
 - Via an automatic listener that will display the similar documents in the Nuxeo UI each time an image has been added/updated/removed.

-This listener is disabled by default and can be activated through `nuxeo.conf` via:
+This listener is disabled by default and can be activated through `nuxeo.conf` using:

 ```
 # Deduplication Listener activation flag